With Tray, you build

 Merlin Agent Builder

-Acts across systems: Create, update, or orchestrate actions across HR, IT, and business tools, not just Microsoft 365
+Acts across systems to create, update, or orchestrate actions across HR, IT, and business tools, not just Microsoft 365

-Flexible data sources: Use information from any system connected to Tray, including Salesforce, ServiceNow, Okta, and Workday
+Connects to flexible data sources including Salesforce, ServiceNow, Okta, and Workday

-Deploy anywhere: Run in Teams, Slack, web apps, or via API—one build works across channels
+Runs in Teams, Slack, web apps, or via API so one build works across channels

 Microsoft Copilot